HILLMAN CAR CLUB

 3. Choose an interesting route that will not be closed or congested by Also consider the terrain – steep hills are problematic for the engine and brakes of our older cars.
 Particularly slow vehicles (e.g. "the trook") might need to start early and/or take an easier route.

-Be aware of the desires and preferences of our members – e.g. observation trials are unpopular.
+Be aware of the desires and preferences of our members – e.g. observation trials have been unpopular.

 4. Write an instruction sheet for the participants